 Teachers - talk to your teachers about the courses you could be studying next year.
+Watch the video presentations done by the subject leaders - on the school website

 Year Leaders, Learning Mentors and Tutors - they know you well as an individual and can give you all-round advice.